-To import extras, open a photo and choose Manage Extras from the File menu, and follow these steps:
+To import extras, choose Manage Extras from the File menu, then follow these steps:

-- 1. Select the type of extras you wish to import from the list of tabs at the top (Presets, Borders, Textures, LUTs) You can only import extras of one type at a time. - 2.
-Click on the Import button at the bottom left.
+- 1. Select the type of extras you wish to import from the list of tabs at the top (Presets, Borders, Textures, LUTs) You can only import extras of one type at a time. - Click on the Import button in the footer of the left column.
 A dialog box will appear where you can select the files to import.
 If you want to import an entire folder, open the folder, select the first file, then shift-click on the last file.
-Click import when your selection is complete. - 3.
-Select a category for your extras to live in.
-This is where you will be able to find it inside of the ON1 Effects 2019.
-You can select from an existing category or create a new one.
+Click Import when your selection is complete. - 3.
+Select a category for your extras to be installed in.
+This is where you will be able to find it inside of the ON1 Effects 2020.
+You can select from an existing category or create a new one by clicking on the '+' button at the bottom left side of the Extras window.